Setting Up data ingestion for your ServiceNow® data

 The process the connector uses for determining the page size may lead to inefficiencies.
 This process only reduces the page size.
 It does not increase the page size.
 This can happen in situations where a table has a single large row that causes the page size to be set to a lower value.

-To avoid this situation, you can manually set the page size by calling the RESET_PAGE_SIZE stored procedure as shown in the following example:
+To avoid this situation, you can manually set the page size by calling the RESET_PAGE_SIZE stored procedure as shown in the following examples:

 CALL RESET_PAGE_SIZE('<table_name>');